dmf7z/log-exp-solidity/README.md

 ## Overview

 This library provides math functions for natural logarithm and exponentiation, as well as logarithm and exponentiation for general positive bases.
-It implements low gas cost solutions, while returning low relative errors when possible.
+It implements low gas cost solutions, while returning low relative errors when numerically possible.
+In order to optimize the gas cost, loops were avoided in favor of repetition of code.

 ## Functions